Use this free kitchen safety worksheet to help teach kitchen safety skills with using visuals and checklists to help teach the kitchen safety skills.

-How to Teach Kitchen Safety Skills for Teens with Autism
+How to Teach Kitchen Safety Skills to Autistic Teens and Young Adults

 Kitchen Safety Skills can be a tricky area to figure out how to teach because there can be so many different scenerios when cooking.
 There could be different outcomes based on different situations.

-One area to start with when thinking about kitchen safety is setting up the kitchen environment, especially if they are young or don’t understand what is safe to use or touch or not.
+One area to start with when thinking about kitchen safety is setting up the kitchen environment, especially to keep them safe or if they don’t understand what is safe to touch or use.

 - Put knives away in an area they cannot reach.